thasor001/school-related/sem-4/data_base/relational_schema.md

 **2NF**<br>
-The table is 2NF because:<br>
+The table is not 2NF because:<br>

-- It is already 1NF.
-- No partial dependencies exist.
+- Partial dependencies exist.

 **3NF**<br>